Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Spinning Particle Dynamics

-which gives the location of a flex point at which maximum and minimum of $W_{eff}$ coincide.
-Thus, the three \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3} form the system of equations for determining the ISCO parameters $r_{ISCO}, L_{ISCO}\;\text{and}; E_{ISCO}$.
-The explicit form these \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3} are shown in appendix \cref{Sec:Appendix_B} as \cref{eq:ISCO11,eq:ISCO21,eq:ISCO31}.
-The evolution of $r_{ISCO}, L_{ISCO}\;\text{and}; E_{ISCO}$, which are thus dependent on the black hole parameters $Q_{e}$, $Q_{m}$, $M$, and the particle's spin $S$, is thus analyzed using these three equations, which constitute a closed system.
-It is worth mentioning here that for the spinning particle we use the total angular momentum $J$ which is the sum of orbital momentum $L$ and spin $S$ \cite{Saijo:1998mn}.\footnote{We work with the z component of total angular momentum, orbital angular momentum, and spin (i.e., $J_{z}, L_{z}$ and $S_{z}$) throughout the paper, but we drop the subscript z everywhere for simplicity only.}
+which gives the location of a flex point at which the maximum and minimum of $W_{eff}$ coincide.
+Thus, \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3} form a system of equations for determining the ISCO parameters $r_{ISCO}, L_{ISCO},\;\text{and}; E_{ISCO}$.
+The explicit forms \cref{eq:ISCO1,eq:ISCO2,eq:ISCO3} are shown in \cref{Sec:Appendix_B} as \cref{eq:ISCO11,eq:ISCO21,eq:ISCO31}.
+The evolution of $r_{ISCO}, L_{ISCO},\;\text{and}; E_{ISCO}$, which are thus dependent on the black hole parameters $Q_{e}$, $Q_{m}$, $M$, {PFDM parameter $\lambda$}, and the particle's spin $S$, is thus analyzed {in \cref{fig:ISCO}} using these three equations, which constitute a closed system.
+It is worth mentioning here that for the spinning particle we use the total angular momentum $J$ which is the sum of orbital momentum $L$ and spin $S$ {(i.e. $J=L+S$)} \cite{Saijo:1998mn}\footnote{We work with the z component of total angular momentum, orbital angular momentum, and spin (i.e., $J_{z}, L_{z}$ and $S_{z}$) throughout the paper, but we drop the subscript z everywhere for simplicity only.}

-Beside, $r_{ISCO}, L_{ISCO}\;\text{and}; E_{ISCO}$ there is an important quantity related to the circular motion of the particle that is its orbital angular velocity $\Omega$ also known as orbital angular frequency or Keplerian frequency.
-We analyze the behavior of $\Omega$ as a function of $\mathcal{S}$ at the ISCO, as seen by an observer at infinity.
-This Keplerian frequency $\Omega$ is identified via relation
+In addition, for $r_{ISCO}, L_{ISCO}\;\text{and}; E_{ISCO}$ there is one more important quantity related to the circular motion of the particle that is its orbital angular velocity $\Omega$, also known as orbital angular frequency or Keplerian angular frequency.
+This Keplerian frequency $\Omega$ is identified via the relation